Okeus/interactionRadius/README.md

 # interactionRadius

+This code provides the simulation software for the following article:

+Ryan Holman, Laura Gui, Orane Lorton, Pauline Guillemin, Stéphane Desgranges, Christiane Contino-Pépin & Rares Salomir (2022) PFOB sonosensitive microdroplets: determining their interaction radii with focused ultrasound using MR thermometry and a Gaussian convolution kernel computation, International Journal of Hyperthermia, 39:1, 108-119, DOI: 10.1080/02656736.2021.2021304

 This is code for simulating the interaction radius from randomly dispersed microdroplets in a liquid medium.
 It predicts the interaction radius, this represents 90% volume for the probability density function of increased temperature surrounding a single particle.

 The scripts are to be run on an HPC cluster computer.
-There are steps taken to implement the script on the cluster.
-Some of the jobs tended to fail, without much description in the job report.
-I completed as many jobs as possible, then resubmitted any failed jobs by adjusting the job array indices.

 gaussianOverlap3D_v9c_batch.sh : Bash script for submitting single job from the job array.
 Allows the the number of cpus and amount of memory for each job to be pre-allocated.
 Otherwise, the job will  probably fail due to memory errors.